lawrencexli/ImageColorization/README.md

 ### Running

 1. Download the image dataset, either from Mirflickr-25000 with link provided above or any other image dataset you like.
+(In our project we downloaded Mirflickr-25000 and extract the zip as `mirflickr25k` folder)
 2. Specify your dataset folder in `dataset.py`.
 Your dataset folder should contain all `.jpg` images.
 No subfolders!
 3. Pretrain UNet generator by running `pretrain.py`, change any hyperparameter based on your preferences.
 4. You should see that a pretrained weight file is generated under the `saved_weights` folder.